ccorcos/elmish/v7/README.md

 }
 ```

-This is fundamentally what a UI component is...
+This is fundamentally what a UI component is.
+Everything throughout the rest of
+this article is just going to be building on top of this concept.

 One code smell is how actions involve string comparison.
 We can refactor this
 to use a creation function.
 We can also use Ramda for a nice point-free style